BYLAWS OF PEWAUKEE YACHT CLUB

 3. Solicit from among the Club members, volunteers for the various Club activities.
 From such solicitations, compile lists of volunteers by activity and transmit to interested committee chairmen.

-1. Newsletter – The Newsletter shall be published periodically during the year according to a schedule approved by the Board.
+1. Website/Newsletter – The Newsletter shall be published periodically during the year according to a schedule approved by the Board.
 During the sailing season, publication shall be monthly.
 Newsletter content may include: an article by the Commodore, ads listing items wanted and for sale, reports of the Fleet Captain, Committee reports, a summary of Board actions, articles on sailing skills, social events, reports and the like.

 2. Public Relations – This committee shall be responsible for informing the Club’s external public, e.g., its neighbors (Pewaukee Lake residents), the governing bodies of the communities in which it operates and the general public, of its activities and policies, and to do so in such a manner as to create favorable public opinion.